SWARAJ-42/Machine_Learning_Models/neural_network/README.md

 **_NOTE:_**  Before going through this module.
-Please take a look into <a href="https://github.com/SWARAJ-42/Machine_Learning_Models/blob/main/Logistic_regression/README.md">Logistic Regression</a> first because the concepts used there are also implemented here.
+Please take a look into [Logistic Regression](../Logistic_regression/README.md) first because the concepts used there are also implemented here.

 # User Guide
 There are two main files on this project.
-* <a href="./Neural_Network.py">Neural_Network.py</a> : My implementation of Neural Networks from scratch.
+* [Neural_Network.py](./Neural_Network.py) : My implementation of Neural Networks from scratch.
-* <a href="./sklearn_neural_network.py">sklearn_neural_network.py</a> : My implementation of Neural Networks using MLPClassifier from the scikit-learn Library.
+* [sklearn_neural_network.py](./sklearn_neural_network.py) : My implementation of Neural Networks using MLPClassifier from the scikit-learn Library.

-Simply run the python files to get the accuracy on both training set and test set by both implementations.
+Simply run the python files to run the models with hypertuning and get the various scores on both training set and test set by both implementations.

 # Neural Networks